harrietrc/loadimpact-docs/jekyll/_v4/guides/cloud-execution.md

 ---
 layout: classic-docs
-title: Cloud execution
+title: How to Run Cloud Tests From the Command Line
-description: An overview running k6 tests with LoadImpact Cloud Execution
+description: A guide on how to trigger k6 tests on the command line to run within the LoadImpact Cloud
-categories: [test-running]
+categories: [guides]
 order: 2
+redirect_from: /4.0/test-running/cloud-execution/
 ---

 ***